 The Ultimate Guide to Pad Printing

 Pad printing is the process of printing a two-dimensional image on a complex three-dimensional item.
-Common in the promotional, toy, automotive, aerospace, appliance, clothing, and industrial printing sectors, pad printing has grown in popularity over the last 50 years, proving itself more versatile than alternatives like screen printing and hot stamping.
-With pad printing, detailed images can be printed on irregular surfaces and complicated substrates.
+Common in the medical, aerospace, automotive, appliance, clothing, promotional, toy, and industrial printing sectors, pad printing has grown in popularity over the last 50 years, proving itself more versatile than alternatives like screen printing and hot stamping.
+With the pad printing process, detailed images can be printed on irregular surfaces and complicated substrates.

 What Is Pad Printing?